swiftlang/swift/docs/Pattern Matching.rst

 ---------------

-The standard syntax rule is that the pattern grammar mirrors the introduction-rule expression grammar, but parsing a patterns whenever you would otherwise put an expression.
+The standard syntax rule is that the pattern grammar mirrors the introduction-rule expression grammar, but parses a pattern wherever you would otherwise put an expression.
 This means that, for example, if we add array literal expressions, we should also add a corresponding array literal pattern.
 I think that principle is worth